-The PGPA Act replaces the Financial Management and Accountability 1997 (FMA Act) and the Commonwealth Authorities and Companies Act 1997 (CAC Act).
 The PGPA Act establishes the framework for managing resources by the Commonwealth and relevant entities.
-The PGPA Act has 4 objects including: to establish a coherent system of governance and accountability across Commonwealth entities; to establish a performance framework for all Commonwealth entities; and to require Commonwealth entities to: meet high standards of governance; meet high standards of performance; meet high standards of accountability; provide meaningful information to the Parliament; ensure that public resources are used and managed properly; and cooperate with others to achieve common objectives.
-The CEWO must abide by the PGPA Act when acquiring and disposing of Commonwealth environmental water.
+The PGPA Act has four objects including: to establish a coherent system of governance and accountability across Commonwealth entities; to establish a performance framework for all Commonwealth entities; and to require Commonwealth entities to: meet high standards of governance; meet high standards of performance; meet high standards of accountability; provide meaningful information to the Parliament; ensure that public resources are used and managed properly; and cooperate with others to achieve common objectives.
+The CEWO must comply with the PGPA Act and the broader Commonwealth financial management framework when acquiring and disposing of Commonwealth environmental water.